wp-plugins/multi-post-newsletter/readme.txt

 === Multi Post Newsletter ===
-Contributors: hughwillfayle, wendilane
+Contributors: hughwillfayle
 Donate Link: http://hughwillfayle.de
 Tags: newsletter, multiple posts
 Requires at least: 3.0
 Tested up to: 3.1
-Stable tag: 0.5.5.4
+Stable tag: 0.5.5.5

 The Multi Post Newsletter is a simple plugin, which provides to link several posts to a newsletter.
 This procedure is similar to the categories.
 Within the flexible configuration and templating, you're able to set the newsletters appearance to your requirement.